Brain Zaps: Definition, Causes, and How They Feel

 - Eat a healthy diet

-If you or a loved one are struggling with a benzodiazepine or Adderall addiction are worried about brain zaps during withdrawal, contact The Recovery Village at Cherry Hill Cooper.
+If you or a loved one are struggling with a benzodiazepine or Adderall addiction and are worried about brain zaps during withdrawal, contact The Recovery Village Cherry Hill at Cooper.
 Our licensed medical team can provide a medical detox to reduce or avoid withdrawal symptoms so you can stop your drug use as safely and comfortably as possible.